snakeparallax/snakeparallax/README.md

 ### Set HTML

-You need to create a div or section tag for your hero section, and add the attribute ```snake-parallax = "hero"```.
+You need to create a div or section tag for your hero section, and add the attribute ```snake-parallax="hero"```.
 You do not need to create a special class, id, or css style for the section.

 ```
 <section snake-parallax="hero">